Let's start with a definition-

 Not only that — we live in a culture that discourages empathy.
 A culture that too often tells us our principal goal in life is to be rich, thin, young, famous, safe, and entertained.
 A culture where those in power too often encourage these selfish impulses.

-they’re all lazy or weak of spirit.
+They will tell you that the Americans who sleep in the streets and beg for food got there because they’re all lazy or weak of spirit.
 That the inner-city children who are trapped in dilapidated schools can’t learn and won’t learn and so we should just give up on them entirely.
 That the innocent people being slaughtered and expelled from their homes half a world away are somebody else’s problem to take care of.

 I hope you don’t listen to this.
 I hope you choose to broaden, and not contract, your ambit of concern.
 Not because you have an obligation to those who are less fortunate, although you do have that obligation.
 Not because you have a debt to all of those who helped you get to where you are, although you do have that debt.